maryrosecook/strange-loop/worksheet.md

 * Make those functions more efficient!

-## An architecture for simple games in code
+## An architecture for action games

 The `template-game/game.js` file contains the architecture with all the actual game-specific code stripped out.
-This file might be a good starting point for your game.
+This is a good reference point for your game.

 ## What game to make?

 ### Snake

 Reasonably simple.
-Probably the best example for focusing on the architecture above and not getting bogged down in implementation details.
+Probably the best example for focusing on the architecture and not getting bogged down in implementation details.

 ![Screenshot of Snake](snake-screenshot.png)